MI-AFP/tutorials/tutorials/08_common-typeclasses-2.md

 ## State

-As you know Haskell is great, there is no mutability, everything has a mathematical background, and it works well.
-Not having some mutable state is one of the biggest problems for programmers used to the imperative style.
-When you want to do same "stateful computation", you need to pass the state (or context) to the function, do something, and get the result with **new** (*new - next one, no mutability*)  state that you can pass further.
-This creates a pattern and it is [State Monad](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/State).
-You can write your own or use [Control.Monad.State](https://hackage.haskell.org/package/mtl/docs/Control-Monad-State.html) and (little bit different) [Control.Monad.Trans.State](https://hackage.haskell.org/package/transformers/docs/Control-Monad-Trans-State.html)
+As you know, Haskell is great, there is no mutability, which results in reference transparency, everything has a mathematical foundations, and life is perfect.
+Or not?
+Using a mutable state is clearly over-used in imperative and object-oriented programming, at the same time, the concept of "state" may be inherently present in the modelled domain and so we need to deal with it.

+In the simplest case, the solution is to pass the state (or context) to the function, do something, and get the result with **new** (*new - next one, no mutability*) state that you can pass further.
+This creates a pattern, which is embodied in the [State Monad](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/State).
+You can write your own or you can use [Control.Monad.State](https://hackage.haskell.org/package/mtl/docs/Control-Monad-State.html) and (little bit different) [Control.Monad.Trans.State](https://hackage.haskell.org/package/transformers/docs/Control-Monad-Trans-State.html)

 ```haskell
 import Control.Monad